Siyâvash

+Narrative

-Early life
+Birth and early life

 Iranian knights discover a beautiful young woman while on a hunting trip, a favourite pastime of the army hierarchy.
 They cannot decide on who should possess her for his own pleasure, and a major dispute erupts between them.
 Finally, they decide to take her to the Shah, Kay Kāvus, for his judgement, but the Shah decides to keep her as his own concubine and Siyâvash is the result of their union.
 However, as Siyâvash's mother is not an aristocrat, the Shah decides to send him to Rostam, the ultimate hero of Iranian mythology, for training in the military arts.

 Rostam instructs the young Siyâvash in the arts of riding, archery, hunting, conduct and speaking the truth, these being the fundamentals in the Acheamenian system of education - as reflected in the Shahnameh on several occasions.
 After several years of instruction, Siavash asks Rostam's permission to return to Kay Kāvus's Court, so that he may prove his worth as a young prince.